-Frederick S. Koury joined Pentair in 2003 as SVP of HR and executive officer reporting to Pentair’s chairman and CEO.
+Frederick S. Koury first joined Pentair in 2003 as SVP of HR and executive officer reporting to Pentair’s chairman and CEO.
 He is responsible for all human resource functions, communications and the Pentair foundation.
 Prior to Pentair, he was VP of HR for Limited Brands.
 He held a range of global human resource leadership roles during a 15-year career with PepsiCo Inc., and began his business career with The Chase Manhattan Bank in New York.

 Koury received a bachelor of science in industrial and labor relations from Cornell University in Ithaca, New York.
 He is a member of the HR Policy Association and the Human Resources Executive Council of the Carlson School of Management at the University of Minnesota.

 EVP & Chief Human Resources Officer Target Corporation

 Jodee Kozlak is EVP and CHRO for Target and a member of its executive committee.
 She sets the strategy for enterprise talent management and organizational design and alignment as well as team culture and employment brand.
 Her responsibilities support the corporation’s retail and credit card segments including stores, supply chain, headquarters and international operations.